ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 - DTC ecommerce brands with straightforward automation needs

-- Shopify-native stores wanting tight integration without complexity
+- Shopify-native stores wanting tight integration without the complexity

 Feature-by-Feature Comparison